shreypjain/parkdnd-development/README.md

 # Parkdnd
-to run the backend server use {node server.js}
+to run the backend server use
+'''
+node server.js
+'''